pingcap/docs-cn/tikv-configuration-file.md

 + The allowable number of threads that drive `future`
 + Default value: `1`
 + Minimum value: greater than `0`

+### `cmd-batch`

++ Controls whether to enable batch processing of the requests.
+When it is enabled, the write performance is significantly improved.
++ Default value: `true`

 ## Coprocessor